Digital Business Modeling and IT Alignment using Business and Enterprise Architectures, Value Creation and Service Orientation Standards

 Impacts on the IT System Components

-The Goal-Driven Structures of the System backbone to support changes,
+The Goal and Data-Driven Structures of the System backbone to support changes,

 How to identify Services (or System functions) and Use Cases that have to be impacted by the changes,

-Integration of these evolutions into the SOA (or System Functions) backbone to prepare test cases (examples given on the same case study).
+Integration of the evolutions into the Service backbone (examples provided on the same case study).

-Steps of an efficient Agile Enterprise / System Architecture Development Methodology,
+Steps of the Efficient Agile Business / System Architecture Development Methodology,

-Traceability of the business requirements toward IT System structures in order to better govern them in face of change.
+Traceability from business requirements toward IT System structures in order to better govern them in face of change.

-Notice : The above training-mentoring sessions are conducted interactively using Business and IT Modeling tools in order to ensure good level of traceability between business and IT specifications.
+Notice : The above training-mentoring sessions are conducted interactively on a case study to illustrate how to ensure good level of traceability between business and IT system architectures.

-Concepts are explained first using case study examples and may then be followed by solution drafts to your own problems during or after these sessions.
-We also can accompany you by reviewing and validating your solutions depending on your needs.
+Concepts are explained first using case study examples and may then be followed by solution drafts to your own business case during or after these sessions.
+We can alsoa ccompany you by reviewing and validating solutions depending on your needs.

 Minor changes may be brought to their contents depending on the evolutions of these standards and commercial strategies.

-The terms and logos BMM, BPMN, UML, SoaML and SysML referenced on this site are trademarks of the Object Management Group (OMG).
+BMM, BPMN, UML referenced on this site are trademarks of the Object Management Group (OMG).